 To do this, use the "Save As..." function in your program.
 Pick a location on your computer (since the network is down) such as your Desktop, or your Documents folder.
 Save the file where you can, and change the name as well to indicate why it's not where it is supposed to be.
 For example, if you are working on the "January Marketing Report" that is stored on the network, and the network goes down, save it to your Desktop as "January Marketing Report, saved to Desktop".
 That way, when the network is back up and you are browsing through network folders and your computer's folders trying to find this file and figure out what is the latest copy, you can use this descriptive name, along with the date/time stamp, to determine which file you want to keep.
 You can then safely move and rename the newer version of your file from your computer to where it is supposed to be on the network.

 6. Avoid using offline functionality or syncing for web-based applications.

-Web-based word processing and spreadsheets, such as G Suite apps (Google Docs) or Microsoft Office online, work directly on your documents stored on the providers' servers (Google and Microsoft, in this example, respectively).
+Web-based word processing and spreadsheets, such as G Suite apps (Google Docs) or Microsoft Office online, work directly on your documents stored on the providers' servers.
 These and similar systems support saving a web-based document locally to your computer, but may require installing software, such as a browser extension, that lets your browser save files to the internal storage of your computer or mobile device.
 Mobile apps, and Chrome OS on the Chromebook, generally have this function enabled already.

 J.D.
 Fox Micro wishes you the best of luck in never losing data.
 But, if you follow the tips above and develop good habits, you will see that luck is barely a factor!